amadeuio/binary-search-trees/README.md

 ### About 📖

-Binary search trees are a data structure that allow for efficient search, insertion, and deletion.
+Binary search trees (BST) are a data structure that allow for efficient search, insertion, and deletion.
 When the tree is balanced, these operations have a time complexity of `O(logn)`, which is way better than the one of a regular list `O(n)`.

+This application features an object constructor that creates BST's from a sorted array of numbers, and it includes a bunch of methods to modify the tree.

+It also provides the ability to create a list of length `n` of random numbers `> 0` & `< 100` and an array sorting utility that utilises an efficient merge sort algortithm to create constructor-ready arrays.

 ### Methods 🔧